Colourful Carath\'eodory's Theorem plus a constraint: Covering scheme and proofs of colourful Carath eodory theorems

 is a cover of $Z$.
 Since $C_{j}=\{p_{j}^{(1)},p_{j}^{(2)}\}$ and $V^{(1)}=V^{(2)}=V$, the elements of the cover can be presented as follows

 Thus, the nerve $\NN_{\U}$ of the cover $\U$ can be identified with the boundary of the simplex on the set of vertices $V$ of the simplex $\Delta_N$, that is, $\NN_{\U}\cong \partial (\Delta_{N})$.

 So far there is no indication that the nerve $\NN_{\U}$ of the cover $\U$ of $Z$ gives any information about the complex $Z$.
-To obtain a relationship between $\NN_{\U}$ and $Z$ we use the Nerve's theorem of Bj\"orner~\cite[Thm.\,6]{Bjorner2003} and the connectivity criterion~\cite[Thm.\,4.4.1]{Matousek2008}, which we already recalled.
+To obtain a relationship between $\NN_{\U}$ and $Z$ we use the homological Nerve theorem of Meshulam \cite[Thm.\,2.1]{Meshulam2001} and the K\"unneth formula for joins \eqref{eq:kunneth_for_join}.